|Birthname||Charles Robert Redford, Jr.|

 In addition to acting, directing and managing Sundance, Redford is an crusader for saving the environment, receiving the Audubon medal from President George Bush.
 "The best thing we can do about the environment is to educate people.
 Then have enough faith in the people that once they understand, they're going to be mad enough, frustrated enough, impatient enough to do something about it."

 In 1985 he and Lola separated, and they divorced in 1992.
-Redford maintains a good relationship with the family; they had weathered the death of their five-month-old first son of SIDS in 1959, a 1984 car crash that nearly killed their daughter Shauna and their son Jamie's liver transplant in 1993.
-Shauna, born in 1961, became an artist, Jamie, born in 1962, a screenwriter and Amy, born in 1971, an actress.
+Redford maintains a good relationship with the family; they had weathered the death of their two-month-old first son Scott Anthony (born 1 September 1959) of SIDS on 17 November 1959, a 1984 car crash that nearly killed their daughter Shauna and their son Jamie's liver transplant in 1993.
+Shauna, born on 15 November 1960, became an artist, Jamie, born on 5 May 1962, a screenwriter and Amy, born on 22 October 1970 in New York City, an actress.
 In memory of their first child, Redford has quietly worked to raise money for SIDS research (Sudden Infant Death Syndrome).
 Son Jamie has suffered debilitating colitis which led to cirrhosis, and in 1993, underwent an unsuccessful liver transplant.
 After a second operation and more complications, Jamie is now fine.
 A grandfather of four, Redford sums up his life, "I've made some interesting movies, I've been very satisfied with the work, but if someone wrapped it all up and said to me 'What's your greatest achievement?'
 I'd say, 'The children.
 They're the best thing in my life."

 In June 1990, he received an honorary doctorate from the University of Massachusetts.
 A dedicated environmentalist, Redford was once burned in effigy, April 1976, for opposing a power plant construction in Utah.
 With his creation of the Sundance Institute and Film Festival in Utah, he has spurned Hollywood to split his time between rugged mountains near Salt Lake City and Manhattan.
 He loves skiing, values his privacy and is extremely selective in his acting and directing vehicles.
 Redford maintains two homes, one on his 5,000 acre ranch in the Wasatch Mountains in Utah and one in New York City.